 A turn-off for many potential vegans is the thought of having to give up dairy milk in their coffee.
 Will that frothy cappuccino ever be the same without milk?
 In short – yes.

-The Best Creamy, Froth-friendly Plant Milks for Morning Coffee
+The 8 Best Vegan Milks for Coffee

-This milk has a lower fat content than a nut or coconut milk, so while it doesn’t froth up as well, the taste is more neutral, less over-powering and very pleasant.
-Unlike dairy milk, rice milk contains no lactose or cholesterol, however it does have more carbohydrates.
+This milk has a lower fat content than a nut or coconut milk, so while it doesn’t froth up as well, the taste is more neutral, less overpowering, and very pleasant.
+Unlike dairy milk, rice milk contains no lactose or cholesterol, however, it does have more carbohydrates.
 When comparing most rice milks with dairy milk, rice milk is lower in calories.

 6. Soy Milk